Ishwar1620/Machine_Learning_From_Scratch/Optimizer and  Visualization/GradientDescent/README.md

 # Gradient Descent Visualization

 ##  Overview
-This project demonstrates **Gradient Descent Optimization** using Python and NumPy.
+This Code demonstrates **Gradient Descent Optimization** using Python and NumPy.
 The function to be minimized is:

 \
 f(x)=x^2 +10sin(x)